meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2021-1-8-mitre-gear-blog.md

 agency:

-description: A year ago, the NFW pilot was a proposed idea that had just been named a GEAR Center Challenge Grand Prize winner.
+description: A year ago, the NFW pilot was an idea that had just been named a GEAR Center Challenge Grand Prize winner.
 It was recognized for its relevance to a government need and as an example of the power of a network of non-governmental organizations coming together proactively to apply research and innovation to solve a government management challenge.
 MITRE, the lead for this project, has spent the past year at the intersection of the public and private sectors, convening a group of federal, non-profit, academic, and private organizations to support this project.

-excerpt: A year ago, the NFW pilot was a proposed idea that had just been named a GEAR Center Challenge Grand Prize winner.
+excerpt: A year ago, the NFW pilot was an idea that had just been named a GEAR Center Challenge Grand Prize winner.
 It was recognized for its relevance to a government need and as an example of the power of a network of non-governmental organizations coming together proactively to apply research and innovation to solve a government management challenge.
 MITRE, the lead for this project, has spent the past year at the intersection of the public and private sectors, convening a group of federal, non-profit, academic, and private organizations to support this project.

 image: "/img/blog/mitre-blog.jpeg"
 image_accessibility: Colorful brain with words "Neurdiversity in the Federal Government"